Today, we will discuss the finish-to-start relationship. This is the most commonly used relation in the network diagram.

 Here is how a finish-to-start relationship is shown in a network diagram.

-Bar chart or Gantt chart of the same is below:
+The bar chart or Gantt chart of the same is below:

 Example of Finish-to-Start Relationship